jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (2) If the unit that must be surrendered, repaid, or reimbursed is in respect of emissions or removals that occurred in a calendar year that is—
   (a) 2019 or earlier, the fixed price is $25; or
   (b) 2020 or later, but that ends before the start date for auctions, the fixed price is $35.
-(3) For the purposes of section 178A, if an emissions return covers more than 1 calendar year of an activity on post-1989 forest land, emissions and removals are attributed to, and treated as having occurred in, each year in the proportion that the year bears to the emissions return period.
+(3) For the purposes of section 178A, if an emissions return covers more than 1 calendar year of an activity of standard forestry, emissions and removals are attributed to, and treated as having occurred in, each year in the proportion that the year bears to the emissions return period.

 ## Part 5 — Sector-specific provisions: forestry

 ### Subpart 1 — Deforestation

-**General**

 ### 179 Forest land to be treated as deforested in certain cases
 (1) Without limiting paragraph (a) of the definition of deforest in section 4(1), a hectare of forest land must be treated as deforested for the purposes of this Act if the forest species on that hectare have been cleared and,—